-The Department of the Environment (2009) Guidance on AA recommends a 15 km buffer zone to be considered.
-Although sites beyond this buffer zone would be considered if relevant, a review of all sites within this zone has allowed a conclusion to be made that, in the absence of significant hydrological/hydrogeological links, the characteristics of the Plan will not impose effects beyond the 15 km buffer.
+The Department of the Environment (2009) Guidance on AA recommends a 15km buffer zone to be considered.
+Although sites beyond this buffer zone would be considered if relevant, a review of all sites within this zone has allowed the conclusion to be made that in the absence of significant hydrological links the characteristics of the Proposed Variation will not impose effects beyond the 15km buffer.
+The assessment process also considers hydrogeological processes and possible effects to ground water with respect to ground water sensitive habitats and species.